uibk-uncover/conseal/docs/glossary.rst

 - simulating the embedding change from Bernoulli or Multinoulli distribution, parameterized by the probability :math:`p_i`.

 The probability conversion is done using Boltzmann-Gibbs distribution,
-..
-The Boltzmann distribution maximizes the entropy at given energy,
-.. which translates to maximal message size at given distortion in steganography

 .. math::
    p_i^{(v)} = 1 / Z * \text{exp}( - \lambda \rho_i^{(v)}),